 Isabella Teng & Varsha Raghavan

-Isabella & Varsha will use their $100,000 fellowship grant to build an AI-powered next-generation video-production platform.
+Isabella & Varsha are using their $100,000 fellowship grant to build an AI-powered next-generation video-production platform.

 Isabella grew up in the Bay Area before studying and completing a B.S. in computer science at Yale.
 At Yale, she attended hackathons, programmed various mobile and web apps, TA-’ed CS courses, and conducted bioinformatics research.
 She has previously spent a month in Tel Aviv completing a data science fellowship and four months in Berlin working at an AI fintech startup.